-Having recently spoken to a customer who was looking to buy a prepaid funeral plan for himself and his wife, I realised that many people aren’t aware of their options when it comes to getting joint funeral plans for couples.
+Having recently spoken to a customer who was looking to buy a joint funeral plan for himself and his wife, I realised that many people aren’t aware of their options when it comes to getting joint funeral plans for couples.

-So a joint funeral plan may be worth considering if you don’t have the funds available for two plans, especially as many companies do not charge to place a plan in joint names or if they do, refund the money when you come to buy a second funeral plan.
+So a joint funeral plan may be worth considering if you don’t have the funds available for two prepaid funeral plans, especially as many companies do not charge to place a plan in joint names or if they do, refund the money when you come to buy a second funeral plan.

 Putting money to one side for a minute, there is also the emotional value a funeral plan can offer.
 Losing a relative is upsetting enough without having to go through the difficult and often upsetting process of arranging a funeral.
 A prepaid funeral plan can ease that burden on the family as all the arrangements included in your plan have already been agreed.
 In a nutshell, its one less thing for them to think about.

 Compare funeral plan quotes

 So if you are considering getting a funeral plan for you and your partner, weigh up the options carefully to see whether having individual funeral plans, to help with both your funerals, or a joint funeral plan to help with one makes most sense.
 At the end of the day, it all depends on your personal circumstances and what you can afford, but it’s always good to know you have a choice isn’t it?